Tjstretchalot/lonelypsc/README.md

 - should be a way to request the server unsubscribe us from everything when initializing a client; requires either a listing endpoint from the server or a dedicated endpoint for this purpose. this will make us naturally recover from errors much nicer
-- need to do something about concurrent subscribe/unsubscribe on client to the same topic, at least error out (async lock?)